vispz/psvishnu91.github.io/_posts/programming_notes/2022-11-24-python-containers.md

 ---

 ### Foreword
-In production environments in Python, we almost exclusively only use the `list`, `set` and `dict` data structures.
-However in coding problems, we are often expected to the exotic data strucutre realm of
+In production environments in Python, we almost exclusively use `list`, `set` and `dict` data structures.
+However in coding problems, we are often expected to use exotic data structures such as

 1. Balanced binary tree
 2. Heap or a PriorityQueue